 Stuart's winemaking philosophy is to limit all techniques to what he calls "basic principals", where only fundamental techniques are used to make his wine.
 He favours natural acidity, wild yeasts and his wines are stabilised naturally.

 He does not use fining agents, rather utilising all the natural characters of each variety to create unique character and interest.
 Many of his wines are unfiltered and many have only minimal amounts of sulphur added and nothing else.

 He believes that the best wines are the purest wines; wines which reveal qualities of the grapes they were produced from.
 In 2017 Stuart begun farming his own vineyard.
 An important step for a producer who is always focused on quality and technique.
-He believes in creating a healthy ecology below and above ground; where he has never used herbicides and he practices some organic and sustainable techniques in his farming.
+He believes in creating a healthy ecology below and above ground; where he has never used herbicides.

 Stuart began his wine journey in 2005 and in 2014, after completing a winemaking degree and 9 years working in cellars in Australia and Europe he launched Alkimi Wines.
 His skill and knowledge has been gained from his time in Europe at Emmerich Knoll in Austria, Stephene Ogier and Chateau Montredon in France, and Cascina Ca'Nova in Piedmont, where he learned the ideals of making wine which focussed on how the characteristics of the vineyard could be garnered to enhance the innate qualities of the grapes in order to bring out the best in the wine.